lucasmoten/ods19/docs/home.md

 + deletedBy: `` (string) - The user that deleted the object.
 This field is only populated if the object is in the trash.
 + changeCount: 42 (number) - The total count of changes that have been made to this object over its lifespan.
 Synonymous with version number.
 For unchanged objects, this will always be 0.
 + changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) - A hash of the object's unique identifier and last modification date and time.
 + ownedBy: `user/cn=test tester10,ou=people,ou=dae,ou=chimera,o=u.s. government,c=us` (string) - The resource that owns this object.
 For a user, this is denoted with a prefix of `user/` followed by the user's distinguished name.
-A group is prefixed by `group/` followed by project name, project display name, and group name.
-Example group resource string: `group/dctc/dctc/odrive_g1`
+A group is prefixed by `group/` followed by project name, and group name.
+Example group resource string: `group/dctc/odrive_g1`
 + typeId: `11e5e48664f5d8c789020242ac110002` (string) - The unique identifier of the type assigned this object hex encoded to a string.
 + typeName: `File` (string) - The display name of the type assigned this object.
 + name: `gettysburgaddress.txt` (string) - The name given this object.
 It need not be unique as it is not used as the identifier of the object internally.